Mosquito-gthb/simplesnow.js/README.md

 ## Connection
 1. First of all, connect simplesnow.css to head tag and insert simplesnow.
 It must be before your own styles.
-Adds at the end of body tag:

 ```
 <head>